Home > GPU > GPU Buyer's Guide

 Modern AAA titles like the Microsoft Flight Simulator 2024 require powerful GPUs if you want to play them at high resolutions and good framerates.
 However, that doesn’t mean that you throw top dollar at the first GPU you see.

-There are many variables that need to be considered before purchasing a GPU, and we've listed a couple of factors that should help you make an informed decision.
+There are many variables to consider before purchasing a GPU, and we’ve listed a few key factors that should help you make an informed decision.

 Budget